Danny213123/test-22/blogs/ecosystems-and-partners/instinct-gpu-driver/README.md

 ## Common installation scenarios

 Let's go over a few installation scenarios made clearer through this our nomenclature change.
+Please note that the all one installation option for ROCm with the Instinct driver is not going away.

-### Installation of 3rd party applications
+### 3rd party applications and containers

 Many of our [software ecosystem application partners](link to ISV applications page) bundle ROCm binaries in their installers.
 Installing ROCm is redundant in this situation.
 Currently, the same version number is used between ROCm userspace and ROCm driver.
 Many users end up mistakenly installing all of ROCm to enable their application.
 Now, the user will just install the Instinct driver and the run the ISV installer.

+Our nomenclature changes also make it clear to container users you don't need to install ROCm to run a container.
+Just the Instinct driver will suffice for your needs.

 ### Managing a large installation with multiple ROCm versions